 - A fire starter.
 In damp conditions, it can be very difficult to get a fire going this substance can help keep the blaze going.

-- Napalm could be used to burn a hole through thick material if you have no other tool.
+- Napalm can be used to burn a hole through thick material if you have no other tool to use.

 - It could also be used for weed and pest clearing especially if there is a lot of undergrowth that is difficult to cut.

 The United Nations banned napalm usage against civilian targets in 1980.

 Although the traditional method of making napalm has generally ceased, there are many modern variants that are still used.

 Even though it is banned, by using different methods for production countries can claim that they do not use napalm in war.
 America has been accused of employing such tactics in the Iraq war in 2003, where it is claimed they used a napalm derivative against Iraqi troops.